roberto-triumph/triumph4php/docs/debugger.md

 - Max Children On Initial Load: The number of "children" that are fetched for each variable.
   If this number is 100, then initially only the first 100 array key-value pairs are shown, or the first 100 member variables for an object.
-You can set this to a high number (>= 100 <= 1000) because Triumph cannot currently does not implment paging of children.
+You can set this to a high number (>= 100 <= 1000) because Triumph cannot currently does not implement paging of children.
 - Max Depth On Initial Load: The number of levels that are fetched for each variable.
-If this number is 2, then for arrays of objects, we initially load the array's key-value pairs AND each object's chidren.
+If this number is 2, then for arrays of objects, we initially load the array's key-value pairs AND each object's children.
 - Listen On IDE Start: If checked, then Triumph will start listening for Xdebug connections when Triumph starts.
 - Break On Script Start: If checked, then Triumph will pause the debugged script at